-Envision GENERAL PLAN 2040 lisioning Input Card Tell us what you think about the future of San Jacinto (1) I want to see San Jacinto (1) Safest city in the fulund Emp Self Sustain economical communication ine with on Find out more about the project and about other ways that you can get involved: www.SanJacinto.GeneralPlan.Org Reach out to us or send this input card back to: 595 S. San Jacinto Ave.
+Envision GENERAL PLAN 2040 isioning Input Card Tell us what you think about the future of San Jacinto (I want to see San Jacinto Safest city in the Fuland Emp self sustavin economical communication Fed free to write on the back too!) as one of the line. with. and Find out more about the project and about other ways that you can get involved: www.SanJacinto.GeneralPlan.Org Reach out to us or send this input card back to: 595 S. San Jacinto Ave.
 San Jacinto, CA 92583 (951) 487-7330 generalplan@sanjacintoca.gov